A Glug of Oil

 Slow Cooker Pasta Bake

-Easy slow cooker bolognese.
-Just dump the ingredients into your slow cooker (minus the pasta) and leave to cook for 7-8 hours on low.
+Easy slow cooker bolognese: Dump all the ingredients into your slow cooker (except the pasta) and let it cook on low for 7-8 hours.
+No browning recipe!

 Add cooked pasta and cheese 30 minutes before the end of cooking until the cheese has melted - simples!